tysoncung/awesome-cdk-typescript/README.md

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### How to Contribute

-- Add a Resource - Submit a PR with your addition
-- Fix an Issue - Help us maintain link quality
-- Improve Documentation - Enhance descriptions or examples
-- Share Your Project - Add your real-world CDK project

 ### Criteria for Inclusion

 - Must be TypeScript-specific or have excellent TypeScript support